 Both platforms offer attractive designs, product variations, different shipping rates, payment gateways, SEO and marketing functions; as well as various extensions and add-ons to further expand and improve your online store.

-In this post, we will look at WooCommerce vs Shopify, compare their functions and help you determine which one is the best choice of an e-commerce platform for your online business at an early stage.
+- WooCommerce vs Shopify comparison of their functions, designs etc which will help you determine which one is the best choice of an e-commerce platform.

 Creating an online store is a very important task, so let’s start a comparison of these two platforms.